NureBureikoNataliia/Cardly/README.md

 Please follow existing code style and TypeScript settings in `tsconfig.json`.

-## License

-Specify your license here (e.g., MIT).
-If none, add one to the repository.

 ## Contact

 For questions or help, open an issue in this repository or contact the maintainers.